easytarget/MQ-Pro-IO/README.md

 The board has a 'standard' Raspberry Pi compatible 40 pin GPIO connector; 12 are reserved for Power lines, leaving 28 GPIO pins available for the user.

-Internally, the **D1** has a number of internal hardware interfaces for different signal types; 6xUART for serial, 2xSPI, 4xI2C(TWI), 3xI2Si/PCM (audio), 8xPWM, and some additional units for USB, HDMI, Audio, and more (see the Data sheet)
+Internally, the **D1** has a number of internal hardware interfaces for different signal types; 6x UART for serial, 2x SPI, 4x I2C(TWI), 3x I2S/PCM (audio), 8x PWM, and some additional units for USB, HDMI, Audio, and more (see the Data sheet).

-The **D1** chip has an internal 'pin muxer' to connect pins to signals.
+The **D1** chip uses a 'pin muxer' to connect pins to signals.
 Each pin can connect to a (predefined) set of signals, which allows you to map each pin on the GPIO header to multiple possible functions.

 You can browse the full range of mappings in the Allwinner D1 datasheet, Table 4-3.
 - A copy of this table is available here: [reference/d1-pins.pdf](reference/d1-pins.pdf)).

-Additionally all pins are high-impedance by default and can be set to a HIGH or LOW digital output.
-They can all work as digital inputs, and all have configurable pull-up and pull down resistors, and can generate interrupts.
-PWM and ADC input capable pins are limited, see the datasheet for more.
+All pins are high-impedance digital inputs by default, they all have configurable pull-up and pull-down resistors, and can generate interrupts.
+Every pin can also be set to a HIGH or LOW digital output.
+PWM output and ADC input capable pins are limited, see the datasheet for more.

 ### Internal interfaces
 The MQ Pro uses several of the **D1**s interfaces on-board, specifically:

-`UART1` is used to connect to the the bluetooth device by default (with flow control) using `PG6`, `PG7`, `PG8` and `PG9`.
+* `UART1` is used to connect to the the bluetooth device by default (with flow control) using `PG6`, `PG7`, `PG8` and `PG9`.
 It can be reconfigured onto GPIO pins if bluetooth is not required.

-`TWI2` (`I2C2`) can be  mapped to the DVP connector (for touchscreen interfaces) via pins `PE12` and `PE13`.
+* `TWI2` (`I2C2`) can be mapped to the DVP connector (for touchscreen interfaces) via pins `PE12` and `PE13`.

-`TWI3` (`I2C3`) can be mapped to the DSI/LVDS connector via pins `PE16` and `PE17`; which also appear on the GPIO connector.
+* `TWI3` (`I2C3`) can be mapped to the DSI/LVDS connector via pins `PE16` and `PE17`; which also appear on the GPIO connector.

-`SPI0` is mapped to the optional SPI flash chip (not fitted on consumer units), and cannot be mapped to the GPIO connector.
+* `SPI0` is mapped to the optional SPI flash chip (not fitted on consumer units), and cannot be mapped to the GPIO connector.

 ## References
 There are reference copies of the MQ PRO schematic and the AllWinner D1 datasheet in the [references](./reference) folder.